meyer-lab-cshl/BATMAN-paper/README.md

 For an interactive tutorial on different functions available with pyBATMAN, please refer to our [jupyter notebook](https://github.com/meyer-lab-cshl/BATMAN-paper/blob/main/run_batman/pyBATMAN_Tutorial.ipynb).
 The Jupyter notebook trains and validates pyBATMAN on the test data and visualizes the results.

 # BATMAN preprint
-The folder [paper_figures](https://github.com/meyer-lab-cshl/BATMAN-paper/tree/main/paper_figures) in this repository contains all codes and raw data to reproduce figures in the BATMAN preprint.
+The folder [paper_figures](https://github.com/meyer-lab-cshl/BATMAN-paper/tree/main/results_batman/paper_figures) in this repository contains all code and raw data to reproduce figures in the BATMAN preprint.

 # Downloading BATMAN dataset
-The fully curated database of TCR-pMHC interactions can be downloaded as an excel sheet from the [data folder](https://github.com/meyer-lab-cshl/BATMAN-paper/blob/main/paper_figures/data/TCR_epitope_database.xlsx) in this repository.
-The test input data is a subset of our database and is sourced from the paper: "Neoantigen quality predicts immunoediting in survivors of pancreatic cancer", Nature, volume 606, pages 389-395 (2022) figures 3d and 3f.
+The fully curated database of TCR-pMHC interactions can be downloaded as an excel sheet from the [data folder](https://github.com/meyer-lab-cshl/BATMAN-paper/blob/main/results_batman/tcr_epitopes_datasets/TCR_epitope_database.xlsx) in this repository.